DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

 * Connect a jumper wire into a probe if you haven't already and then connect that into pin 0 or 1 on the logic analyzer
 * Connect a jumper wire into a probe and connect the other end of the jumper into the GND pin on the analyzer
 * Connect the GND probe to GND on the Arduino
-* Connect pin 0 or pin 1 probe to the PWM output you want to measure on the Arduino/MotorShield connection.
+* Connect pin 0 or pin 1 probe to the DCC signal output (enable pin) you want to measure on the Arduino/MotorShield connection.
 For the MAIN track, this would usually be pin 13 for a STANDARD_MOTOR_SHIELD.
 Pin 12 would be the PROG track.
 * Connect the Analyzer to the USB port of your computer

 Capture the samples in PulseView